-Thin Mints, Caramel deLites or Trefoils – what’s your favorite Girl Scout Cookie?
+Thin Mints, Caramel deLites or S’mores – what’s your favorite Girl Scout Cookie?
 And what’s your preferred method of payment – cash, check, plastic or mobile payment?

-Girl Scouts are celebrating 100 years of cookie sales in 2017, and girls are knocking on doors and selling cookies now at the front of stores and restaurants here in Central Texas.
+Girl Scouts are knocking on doors and selling cookies now at the front of stores and restaurants here in Central Texas.

 Some Girl Scouts are kicking it old school with order forms and pens and taking cash and checks, and others enter orders online and process card payments on their personalized cookie websites, which process card payments.